EffortlessMetrics/slower-whisper/CONTRIBUTING.md

 - Merge conflict markers
 - Debug statement detection

+Pre-commit.ci will auto-apply fixes on PRs when possible (look for `chore: pre-commit autofix`), so fixable lint/format issues shouldn't block you.
+Unfixable findings still need manual fixes.

 ### Code Style Guidelines

 We follow PEP 8 with some project-specific conventions: